kili-technology/kili-python-sdk/docs/sdk/tutorials/plugins_development.md

 my_plugin_instance.on_submit(label=Label(**label), asset_id=asset_id)
 ```

-    On submit called
-    custom_method called for label clcyqwn5a2gyk0lpn8d7w486h

 ### Test the plugin run on Kili

 When you finish debugging the code, you may want to upload it directly into Kili.